SchulzLab/EpiExpress/README.md

 **Steps:**
 - Go to the [Zenodo record](https://zenodo.org/uploads/13992024).
   - If you would like to use CRE-RF method, download CRE_RF_models.tar and RF_min_max.tar files.
-  - If you would like to use Binned-CNN method, download Binned_CNN_models.tar and CNN_min_max.tar files.
+  - If you would like to use Binned-CNN method, download CNN_best_models.tar.gz and CNN_min_max.tar files.
 - Uncompress the files into one directory on your local machine.
 - you will have to add this path in the JSON file in the next steps.